Updated May 2019

 Our application process is public.
-The Alberta Energy Regulator Rules of Practice require us to place all information filed about an application on the public record, including statements of concern.
-You should therefore assume that any information you submit will be publicly available.
-Therefore, you should not include anything you do not want shared publicly.
+The AER Rules of Practice require us to place all information filed about an application on the public record, including statements of concern.
+You should assume that any information you submit will be publicly available and therefore should avoid including anything you do not want shared publicly.
 This includes personal, medical, financial, or other confidential information, such as

 - information related to a medical, psychiatric, or psychological history or a condition or illness, including the diagnosis, treatment, or evaluation of one;

 - information affecting income or income assistance eligibility, such as tax returns and bank account or credit card information; and

 - any information shared during confidential negotiations or discussions (e.g., the AER’s alternative dispute resolution program);